ktzkvin/NOLAN/README.md

 ## 🎯 Objective

-> The goal is to offer HR staff a seamless AI assistant that can interpret, search, generate and verify — across all HR documentation and employee datasets — with minimal manual overhead.
+> The goal is to offer HR staff a seamless AI assistant that can interpret, search, generate and verify, across all HR documentation and employee datasets, with minimal manual overhead.

 ---